humenda/GladTeX/manpage.md

 **-i** _CLASS_
 :   CSS class to assign to inline math (default: 'inlinemath').

+**-K**
+:   keep LaTeX file(s) when converting formulas

+    By default, the generated LaTeX document, containing the formula to be converted, are removed after the conversion (no matter whether it was successful or not).
+If it wasn't successful, it is sometimes helpful to look at the complete document.
+This option will keep the file.

 **-l** _CLASS_
 :   CSS class to assign to block-level math (default: 'displaymath').